GijsMulders/epos/README.md

 * [corner.py](http://corner.readthedocs.io/) for the MCMC plots

 ### How to run tests ###
+There are some examples that test basic functionality

 ./example1.py

 ./example2.py

 ### Where can I find documentation? ###

 A draft paper describing the code can be [dowloaded here](https://www.dropbox.com/s/964mwknjdcueyj9/EPOS-draft.pdf?dl=1)

+Different modules are described [here](epos/toc.md)

 ### Who do I talk to? ###